 Journey map of a typical call to understand breakpoints and opportunities in current processes.

-Flexible modelling to explore how existing tools are used and how audio and visual interactions might be integrated.
+Flexible modeling to explore how existing tools are used and how audio and visual interactions might be integrated.

 We analyzed the data through affinity mapping and arrived at design themes.
 After blue-sky ideation sessions, we narrowed down to four concepts which we expressed through storyboards.
 These storyboards acted as provocations to arrive at final design directions.